evilusean/evilusean.github.io/Prime-FactorizeASean/README.md

 # Prime Factorize A Sean

-A basic static HTML website template for GitHub Pages.

-## TODO :
-Prime Factorize-A-Sean tree (show the prime factors for a number in a tree format using '/'  '\' for example : '18' '/9 and /3 \3' '\2' each making a triangle on a new line, until you can't factor anymore) - Also have the prime numbers floating on top like a screensaver, use a function with '%' modulo to check if something is a prime number - allow it to find the GCF using polynomials with mutliple terms - Finding Prime : enter a number and find the prime number for that position, like say if I wanted to find the 182nd prime number, go through sequentially until you find the 182nd prime number (3, 5, 7, etc...), can use this for Future Seans Passwords (Prime numbers can be good placeholders, so instead of writing a long ass @ssword down, it would be phrase-182 or email-182, and then when I read my password in notes, I know that I just need to find the 182nd prime number, but someone else wouldn't) - Also show branches of multiples for prime numbers up to '9' with '/' and '\' so you can see what their multiples look like when it's scrolling accross the top of screen and you click on that prime, every click expands it, (idk if you click once to find the multiple for 2, or just do 1-10 automatically, future Sean problem)
+A comprehensive prime factorization tool with tree visualization, nth prime finder, and animated screensaver.
+This multi-purpose website helps you explore prime numbers and their properties.

 ## Features

+### 1. Prime Factorization Tree
+- Enter any number to see its prime factors displayed as a visual tree
+- Tree branches show how numbers break down into factors using ASCII characters (`/`, `\`, `├──`, `└──`)
+- Displays the complete factorization path until all factors are prime numbers
+- Shows the final prime factorization result

+### 2. Find Nth Prime Number
+- Enter a position (e.g., 182) to find the prime number at that position
+- Works with very large or small numbers
+- Sequentially checks numbers to find the nth prime
+- Shows progress during calculation for large searches

+### 3. Animated Prime Multiples Screensaver
+- Beautiful animated background showing prime numbers and their multiples
+- Prime numbers drop from the top of the screen with their multiplication results
+- Shows multiples from 1× to 10× for each prime (e.g., 3×2=6, 3×3=9, 3×4=12, etc.)
+- Customizable prime range (start and end values)
+- Adjustable animation speed
+- Toggle on/off functionality

+## Technical Details

+### Prime Number Checking
+- Uses modulo (`%`) operator to efficiently check if a number is prime
+- Optimized algorithm that checks divisibility up to the square root
+- Handles even numbers separately for better performance

+### Tree Visualization
-- Clean, modern HTML5 structure
+- Recursive tree structure showing factorization paths
-- Responsive CSS styling
-- Mobile-friendly design
-- Ready for GitHub Pages deployment
+- ASCII art representation with branches connecting factors
+- Each level shows how a number factors into smaller components

+### Screensaver Algorithm
+- Generates falling elements for primes within the specified range
+- Each element shows: `prime × multiplier = result`
+- Elements fall from random horizontal positions
+- Automatically removes elements that fall off screen

 ## Getting Started

 1. Clone this repository
 2. Open `index.html` in your browser to view locally
-3. Customize the content and styles to fit your needs
+3. Start using the tools!

 ## GitHub Pages Setup